Logiqx/covid-stats/docs/modelling-regional-occurrences/README.md

 ### Summary

-Summary of data being used for weekly deaths by date of occurrence, across all 9 regions in England and Wales:
+Data being used to determine weekly deaths by date of occurrence, across all 9 regions in England and Wales:

 - All weekly figures up to 31 Dec 2018 are derived from daily occurrences, published by the ONS in the user data requests.
 This is already provided at a regional level so no estimation is required for these early years.
 - 1 Jan 2019 to 31 Jul 2020 uses the daily occurrence data from EWM bulletins and daily COVID-19 occurrence data from the weekly ONS publications.
 The occurrences relating to COVID-19 are already known at a regional level so it is just the non-COVID deaths which have been estimated at a regional level, using the daily occurrence data for England and Wales as a baseline.
-- 1 Aug 2020 onwards uses the estimated weekly occurrences from the weekly ONS publication.
+- 1 Aug 2020 onwards uses the estimated weekly occurrences for England and Wales from the weekly ONS publication.
 The occurrences relating to COVID-19 are already known at a regional level so it is just the non-COVID deaths which have been estimated at a regional level, using the ONS estimate for England and Wales as a baseline.

 I have submitted a request to the ONS for deaths by date of occurrence up to 31 Dec 2019, across all 9 regions of England and Wales.